PeterCamilleri/ruby_sscanf/README.md

 processing continues until all the format elements are done.

 Literal string components match themselves in the input string.
 If the literal has a trailing space, then this matches zero or more spaces.
+The backslash character is used as a quoting character.
+Thus \\\\ is processed as a single \\.
 The special sequence '%%' matches one '%' in the input string.
+This is equivalent to the sequence \\%.

 The layouts of a format specifier are: